vaginessa/bootboot/README.md

     0-16G       RAM identity mapped   (0x0000000400000000)
 ```

+All infomration is passed at linker defined addresses.
+No API required at all, therefore the BOOTBOOT protocol is
+totally architecture and ABI agnostic.
+Level 1 expects these symbols at pre-defined addresses, level 2 loaders
+parse the executable symbol table to get the actual addresses.

 The RAM (up to 16G) is identity mapped in the positive address range.
 Interrups are turned off and code is running
 in supervisor mode.

-The screen is properly set up with a 32 bit linear framebuffer, mapped at the negative address defined by the `fb` symbol
+The screen is properly set up with a 32 bit packed pixel linear framebuffer, mapped at the negative address defined by
-(level 2 only).
+the `fb` symbol.
 Level 1 loaders limit the framebuffer size somewhere around 4096 x 4096 pixels (depends on scanline size
 and aspect ratio too).
-That's more than enough for [Ultra HD 4K](https://en.wikipedia.org/wiki/4K_resolution) (3840 x 2160).
+That's more than enough for [Ultra HD 4K](https://en.wikipedia.org/wiki/4K_resolution)
+(3840 x 2160).
+Level 2 loaders can place the fb anywhere in memory therefore they do not have such a limitation.

 The main information [bootboot structure](https://github.com/bztsrc/bootboot/blob/master/bootboot.h) is mapped
-at `bootboot` symbol (level 2 only).
+at `bootboot` symbol.
 It consist of a fixed 128 bytes long header followed by various number of fixed
 records.
 Your initrd (with the additional kernel modules and servers) is enitrely in the memory, and you can locate it
 using this struct's *initrd_ptr* and *initrd_size* members.
 The physical address of the framebuffer can be found in
 the *fb_ptr* field.
 The *boot time* and a platform independent *memory map* are also provided.

-The configuration string (or command line if you like) is mapped at `environment` symbol (level 2 only).
+The configuration string (or command line if you like) is mapped at `environment` symbol.

 Kernel's code segment is mapped at ELF header's `p_vaddr` or PE header's `code_base` (level 2 only).
 Level 1 loaders
-limit the kernel's size in 2M, including configuration, data and stack.
-That should be more than enough for all
+load kernels at -2M, therefore limiting the kernel's size in 2M, including configuration, data, bss and stack.
+That
-micro-kernels.
+must be more than enough for all micro-kernels.

-The stack is at the top of the memory, starting at zero and growing downwards (all levels).
+The stack is at the top of the memory, starting at zero and growing downwards.

 Environment file
 ----------------